 A fee may be thought of as a charge that permits an individual or other entity access to a government service or to a privilege granted by government, whereas a tax simply underwrites the provision of governmental services available to anyone, whether the tax has been paid or not.
 For example, a toll on a bridge or highway permits a specific individual access to the bridge or highway and is, therefore, a fee.
-On the other hand, a gasoline tax, which also pays for bridg-
+On the other hand, a gasoline tax, which also pays for bridges and highways, confers no special privilege and is, therefore, a tax.